 General Obligations on DCC

 The DCC shall monitor Responses it receives from Devices in order to determine whether any of the Device Certificates held on each Device have been successfully replaced.
 On the basis of this information the DCC shall establish and maintain a record of the most up-to-date active Device Certificates for each Device.

+Where, following the addition of a Device to the Device Log of a Communications Hub Function, the DCC identifies that a Trust Anchor Cell of that Device has been populated with Security Credentials derived from a DCC CoS Certificate that has a subject field that is populated with an identifier of a DCC Service Provider that does not provide services to the CoS Party, the DCC shall send a DCC Alert to the Responsible Supplier for the Device, notifying them of the situation.

 Post-Commissioning Obligations in relation to SMETS1 Devices